 My husband mentioned something funny as he handed me my glasses, ” Someone in heaven really loves you!”
 I answered, ” I know!”

 This whole story is about faith and hope, the missing glasses are just a metaphor.
 Yes, St. Anthony might have had a hand in leading my husband or maybe not.
-Maybe both St. Anthony and Jesus get a chuckle out of my escapades or maybe not.
+Maybe both St. Anthony and Jesus get a chuckle out of my escapades or perhaps not.